 Because unless you have an EXTREMELY unique product that nobody else has access to; the chances are, there are bigger companies who can do it better AND cheaper.
 As a small business, your costs are likely going to be higher and profitability is essential if you want to grow and scale.

-As such, when you try to compete on price, you can quickly be squeezed out and crushed by the competition.
+As such, when you try to compete on price, you can quickly end up in a price war and be squeezed out and crushed by the competition…

 We often see businesses and start-ups who work endless hours to generate sales.
 But then because their margins are so low, they end up stuck in a cycle of not having enough profit to reinvest into marketing so have to go back to the grindstone.
 This ends up being a perpetual cycle that destroy a lot of great businesses (and the owners wellbeing!).